And yet that’s not quite how things turned out.

 Some say they’ve had little choice but to embrace their East German identity, to fight stereotypes that have become more pervasive in recent years.

-Valerie Schönian was born on Sept.
-25, 1990, a little shy of a year after the fall of the Berlin Wall and eight days before Germany was formally unified.
+Valerie Schönian was born a little shy of a year after the fall of the Berlin Wall.
 She said she’d never really considered her regional identity growing up.

 “For me and a lot of other people my age, I never thought about East and West Germany — that was history for me,” she said.
 “But then something changed.”